This post may contain affiliate links. Please read my affiliate policy for more information.

 I’m telling you from experience, this small morning ritual has helped me so much.

 I’m sure the very last thing you want to do these days is got and get poked and prodded by a doctor.
-But for all things good and holy, please schedule the doctor appointments that you’ve been ignoring.
+But for all things good and holy, please schedule the doctor appointments that you’ve been putting off.

 You put gas in your car, right?
 And get the oil changed?
 You do this because you know your car will literally stop running if you don’t.
 You can’t go too far with a car that’s not working.
 The same applies to you.